MileHacker Logo

 • Shoulder Season (April-May, September-October):

-Reservations for campsites and tours several weeks to a month in advance are typical.
+Reservations for campsites and tours about a month in advance are typical.
 While not as competitive as summer, desirable sites and popular tours can still sell out.
-Hotels in Brooks are generally less difficult to book but reservations ahead are advisable.
+Hotels in Brooks are generally less difficult to make a reservation but reservations ahead are advisable.

 • Low Season (November-March):